-1. Tilt outboard to the full up position and push in the tilt support pin.
+1. Tilt the outboard to the full up position and engage the tilt support lever.

-Remove fill cap and check fluid level.
+Remove the fill cap and check the fluid level.
 The fluid level should be even with the bottom of the fill hole.
-Add Quicksilver or Mercury Precision Lubricants Power Trim & Steering Fluid.
-If not available, use automotive (ATF) automatic transmission fluid.
+Add Quicksilver or Mercury Precision Lubricant Power Trim and Steering Fluid.
+If not available, use automotive automatic transmission fluid (ATF).